Radioplane BTT: MQM-33 / MQM-36

 In 1963, when the US military adopted a standardized designation system, the surviving US Army BTT variants became MQM-33s and the KD2R-1, the only member of the family still in Navy service, became the MQM-36 Shelduck.

 The MQM-36 was the most evolved of the BTT family, but retained the same general configuration as the other members.
 It was larger and more sophisticated than the first-generation OQ-2A series, and was powered by a more powerful flat-four four-stroke McCulloch piston engine with 72 hp.
-The MQM-36 carried Luneberg lens radar enhancement devices in its wingtips that generated a radar signature of a larger aircraft.
-The radar reflectors (Luneberg lens) wasn't used by the US Navy as the air search radar interfered with the control signals.
+The MQM-36 carried Luneburg lens radar enhancement devices in its wingtips that generated a radar signature of a larger aircraft.
+The radar reflectors (Luneburg lens) wasn't used by the US Navy as the air search radar interfered with the control signals.
 Thus the air search radar was not used.

 Launch was by RATO booster or bungee catapult, and recovery by parachute.

 MQM-57 Falconer

 A variant of the BTT designated the RP-71, also known as the SD-1 Observer and later redesignated MQM-57 Falconer, was built for battlefield reconnaissance, with first flight in 1955.
 The Falconer was similar in appearance to the Shelduck, but had a slightly longer and stockier fuselage.
 It had an autopilot system with radio-control backup, and could carry cameras, as well as illumination flares for night reconnaissance.
 Equipment was loaded through a hump in the back between the wings.
 Although it only had an endurance of a little more than a half-hour, making it of limited use, about 1,500 Falconers were built and the type was used internationally with several different military forces, remaining in service into the 1970s.

-Over 73,000 BTT targets were built in all, and the type was used by at least 18 nations.
-Some may still be lingering in service.
+Over 76,000 BTT targets were built in all – more than any other type of aircraft – and the type was used by at least 18 nations.